Flower Press Ideas

 Hello, Graphics Fairy friends!
-I’m Diana from Dreams Factory and I’m sooo ready to share another DIY project with you – today I will be showing you how to turn a regular book into a gorgeous vintage French flower press!
+I’m Diana from Dreams Factory and I’m sooo ready to share another DIY project with you – today I will be showing you Flower Press Ideas!
 I’m really excited about this project because I feel it can really open up new and unexpected territories for further experimenting and creating something truly unique.

 I knew it would be hard for you to find the exact same dimensions of my book when you would want to recreate this project, so I thought about designing 3 different sized printables!
 This way you will be able to adapt everything to all the spare books that you have around.
 These beauties can be easily turned into amazing gifts for all your friends and family!